AlainParadis/HEAL610/index.md

 -   Designing inclusive WIL {% cite bowen_examining_2020 %}
 -   Differences in WIL experiences by gender: {% cite paisey_developing_2010 %}
 -   WIL can ensure curriculum aligns with professional practice {% cite bowen_examining_2020 %}

-## Purpose

--   The purpose of your literature review is really threefold:
-    1. Provide a general overview of work previously done in this area
-    2. Make an argument for the importance of your proposed change process
-    3. Substantiate your change plan with evidence.

 ## Standout Authors